Presented by Jason Wrobel with Commune

 - Allows you to make necessary goals or changes for your next meals

-- Helps you to determine your relationship with food (e.g. negative association, eating out of emotional deprivation)
+- Helps you to determine your relationship with food (e.g., eating based on emotions)

 Fletcherizing – Horace Fletcher